 After years of overcrowding and a remodeling project in the early 1950s that introduced modern air conditioning, upgraded electrical and plumbing, brought the entrances to street level, and added additional elevators and courtrooms, only passing resemblance to the original courthouse remained.
 The skylight and exterior staircases were dismantled.
 Floors were built across the atrium.
 Ceilings were lowered, mosaic tile floors were trenched, and plaster moldings were smashed.

-After the new Civil Courthouse was built and the 1910 courthouse emptied of its occupants, work began on what would eventually be an eight year project to restore the courthouse to its previous glory.
+After the new Civil Courthouse was built and the 1910 courthouse emptied of its occupants, work began in 2004 on what would eventually be an eight year project to restore the courthouse to its previous glory.

 Come, visit Harris County’s 1910 Courthouse at 301 Fannin Street, Houston, Texas.
 Currently home to the 1st and 14th Courts of Appeal, the courthouse is open from 8:00 – 5:00, Monday through Friday.
 Self-guided tour brochures are available from the security personnel.

 In addition, a new audio tour can be played on an individual's smart phone at izi.travel/1910courthouse.
 Don't have a smart phone?
 Security personnel can help you obtain an audio player.

 For a group tour, please fill out the Tour Form and follow the instructions to either email or mail it to Sarah Canby Jackson, Harris County Archivist.
 If you have any questions, please don’t hesitate to call 713-274-9683.

 If you are interested in using the courthouse for a meeting or an event, an online reservation service is available at https://pegasus.quickbase.com/db/bjdbfwwaq or contact Customer Service, Central Technology Services, 713.274.9796.

 TOURS - 713-274-9683 EVENTS - 713-755-2255